Body cam: 'Stay there, don't move.' At least 15 shots fired at Halifax deputy interviewing witnesses - NewsBreak

 13-year-old shot while walking along road in Rocky Mount; bullets damaged nearby apartment, police say

-A 13-year-old boy was shot while walking along a road in Rocky Mount Saturday night, according to the Rocky Mount Police Department.
+ROCKY MOUNT, N.C.
+(WNCN) — A 13-year-old boy was shot while walking along a road in Rocky Mount Saturday night, according to the Rocky Mount Police Department.
+At about 10:27 p.m., officers said they responded to the 1400 block of Cokey Road after receiving multiple shots fired calls and a ShotSpotter alert.

 13-year-old boy injured from shooting in Rocky Mount